Injured in an Accident While Riding in an Uber or Lyft?

 Because rideshare drivers often work multiple jobs, they may be especially prone to driver fatigue.
 Drowsy driving has been shown to affect alertness and reaction time as much as driving while under the influence of alcohol.

 Furthermore, ridesharing is, of course, based on smartphone apps.
-Drivers rely on smartphones for directions, tracking their time on duty, and for arranging their next pickup.
+Drivers rely on smartphones for directions, to track their time on duty, and to arrange their next pickup.
 This close tie to their ridesharing apps creates an environment ripe for driver distraction.

 Other negligent causes for a rideshare accident include:

-- Aggressive driving, such as speeding, tailgating, weaving in and out of traffic, and running red lights.
+• Aggressive driving includes speeding, tailgating, weaving in and out of traffic, and running red lights.

 What Are the Requirements for Driving for a Rideshare Company?